 There are several different fixes for this:

-3. Disable browser extensions from changing your search engine back to the default.
+Disable browser extensions one by one, each time checking to see if you’re still being redirected to the invasive search engine or homepage.
 If your preferred search engine sticks with a certain extension disabled, then it’s possible that the disabled extension was causing the redirect and that it should be removed.

 One of the above should fix your ever-changing homepage and/or search engine, giving you back control of your browser.
 For more Windows tips, see our guide on how to get a list of all software installed on Windows 10.
 We also have a guide on how to disable auto-refresh on web pages in your browser.